Hospitality

 6pm, Lower Hall

-Each week we eat a simple meal, listening to each other's stories as we share our food together.
+Each week we eat a warm meal, listening to each others' stories as we share our food together.
 People attend from the local community, the congregation, and those who are homeless or those in food poverty.
-The diverse mix of people makes this an unusual but special gathering which embodies our 'All Are Welcome' ethos.
+We suggest a donation of £2 for the meal but understand that not everyone is always able to pay this and some can pay much more.

 For more information contact hello@stpaulscambridge.org.uk